 For the first one to three days following the ASLA procedure, many patients experience some discomfort or grittiness in the eyes.
 Dr Wolfe will provide you medication to assist you through this period.
 You will also be asked to use antibiotic and anti-inflammatory drops and will be given lubricating eye drops to assist with comfort.

-A pair of protective goggles will be provided to wear on the day of surgery and while sleeping to protect your eyes from accidental rubbing during your sleep and so you don’t disturb the contact lens.
+A pair of eye shields will be provided for you to wear for the next 5 nights to protect your eyes from accidental rubbing during your sleep and so you don’t disturb the contact lens.

 You will return to VISTAeyes five days after your procedure and the contact lens will be removed.
 We will typically also re-examine your eyes 1 month and 4 months following your surgery or until you are discharged.